640 South State StreetDover, Delaware 19901

 A miscalculated due date, as the levels vary throughout pregnancy

 Estriol.
-A hormone produced by the placenta.
+A hormone made by the placenta.

 Inhibin.
-A hormone produced by the placenta.
+A hormone made by the placenta.

-When a woman has both first and second trimester screening tests performed, the ability of the tests to detect an abnormality is greater than using just one screening independently.
+When a woman has both first and second trimester screening tests done, the ability of the tests to detect an abnormality is greater than using just one screening independently.
 Most cases of Down syndrome can be detected when both first and second trimester screening are used.